 I am studying for a PhD by Published Work.
-Having written a book (published in 2015) which aims to define the personal tutor, as well as explain and demonstrate how to carry out the role effectively, I am exploring proactive, holistic conceptions of tutoring further through the lens of critical pedagogy and the important implications for organisations, practitioners and students.
+Having written two books for the practice of personal tutoring in further and higher education, I am exploring proactive, holistic conceptions of tutoring further through the lens of critical pedagogy and the important implications for organisations, practitioners and students.

 Current writing on definitions and implications will be followed by pieces examining the findings of my current primary research on the perceived effectiveness of the tutoring role, discussing the history of tutoring, considering the policy overview and updating classic tutoring models.

 If you are undertaking, or thinking of undertaking, research, evaluation or a project in a similar area to this or the ones listed below, I would welcome a conversation with you.

 - Conceptions of the personal tutor as educational emancipator through the critical lenses of Paulo Freire and Antonio Gramsci

 - The impact personal tutoring and coaching can have on students and, more broadly, institutions

 - The relationship between personal tutoring and teaching